 For elementary education majors planning to teach in first grade through sixth grade

 Elementary education majors also work toward completing additional endorsements, such as ESL or Bilingual, Middle School English/Language Arts, Middle School Mathematics, Middle School Science, Middle School Social Science, and Special Education.
 Our Education Forms provide more information about requirements for each of these endorsements.
 The Initial Elementary License can be earned as a traditional undergraduate student or in conjunction with the Master of Arts in Teaching.
+Department advisors can assist with questions related to the initial Professional Educator License (PEL) and any additional endorsements sought.

 Initial Secondary License